EnvisionMindCa/OS-Agent/README.md

 !exec ls /data
 ```

+Administrators can shut down the bot with `!shutdown`.

 ## VM Configuration

 The shell commands run inside a Docker container.
 By default the image defined by `VM_IMAGE` is used (falling back to `python:3.11-slim`).
 When `PERSIST_VMS=1` (default) each user keeps the same container across sessions.
 Set `VM_STATE_DIR` to choose where per-user data is stored on the host.